reframejs/reframe/helpers/wildcard-api/examples.md

   await db.query("SELECT * FROM todos WHERE completed = true ORDER BY completed_at");
 ~~~

-We have two views and we create exactly one endpoint for each one of them.
+We create one endpoint for each view.
+An endpoint is then tailored specifically for one view.
-We call such endpoint a "view endpoint".
+We call such endpoint a "view-endpoint".

-### Tailored endpoints
+### Tailored-endpoints approach

-With Wildcard endpoints are cheap:
+With Wildcard, endpoints are cheap:
 Creating a new endpoint is as easy as creating a new function.
-This allows us to:

-> Create a new endpoint for every view
+Because creating a new enpdoint is so cheap, we can create many many endpoints.
+For each view, we can create an endpoint tailored specifically for that view.

+We call this the "tailored-endpoints approach"

+> Create many tailored endpoints instead of few generic endpoints

-Creating such view endpoints leads to important benefits.
+This approach leads to considerable benefits.

 ### Benefits

-The benefits of creating these highly tailored endpoints (instead of creating generic endpoints) are significant:
+Creating many tailored endpoints over few generic endpoints improves:

 1. **Flexiblity** -
-   What data a view receives can be changed by changing its view endpoint independently of other endpoints and independently of other views.
+   What data a view receives can be changed by changing its view-endpoint independently of other endpoints and independently of other views.
 2. **Performance** -
-   Each view endpoint returns only and exactly what its view needs in a single round-trip.
+   Each view-endpoint returns only and exactly what its view needs in a single round-trip.
 3. **Powerfullness** -
-   Because a view endpoint is defined on the server, we can use anything available to the server to retrieve the data a view needs.
+   Because a view-endpoint is defined on the server, we can use anything available to the server to retrieve the data a view needs.
    The server has vastly more capabilities as its disposal than the browser.
    In our example above, we can use any arbitrary SQL query to retrieve the data that a view needs.
    SQL is vastly more powerful over [level-1 REST](https://martinfowler.com/articles/richardsonMaturityModel.html#level1) or over GraphQL's query language.